nus-cs2103-AY2122S2/tp/README.md

 If you can type fast, InternBuddy can get your internship management deliverables done faster than traditional GUI apps.

 InternBuddy provides you a way to plan and organize all your internship details on a single application, with intuitive UI to make your Job Seeking journey a smooth road.

+InternBuddy allows you to:
 * Store and manage Companies
 * Manage Contacts
   * For example:  Hiring Manager Contact Details